glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 ### Special Case: CGP Leftovers

-For only the competition in the "cgp" region with the "USDG" asset, farms will get bonus rewards for weeks where there are `cgpLeftovers`.
+For only the competition in the cgp region with the "USDG" asset, farms will get bonus rewards for weeks where there are `cgpLeftovers`.
 For each protocol deposit value that the farm recovers, it can add `cgpLeftovers[weekNum] / bucket.total_deposits` to its `rewards_this_week`.
 This addition does not have